-The Mojo PWR 2 has been designed with 3 risers per side.
+The Mojo PWR has been designed with 3 risers per side.
 They are simple and uncluttered with an effective trimmer and short-range accelerator system offering sufficient speed and solidity.
-The A risers are covered with coloured webbing allowing for easy identification and split into two; the smaller riser holding only the outermost A line makes applying big ears simple.
+The A risers are covered with coloured webbing allowing for easy identification and split into two; the smaller riser - holding only the outermost A line makes applying big ears simple.

-For easy high speed cruising the Mojo PWR 2 is delivered with trim risers as standard, as such it does not conform to the EN 926.2 standard.
-Fully certified risers without trimmers are available for the Mojo PWR 2.
+For easy high speed cruising the Mojo PWR is delivered with trim risers as standard.
+It shares the same top speed as the Mojo 5, splitting the acceleration between the trimmers and the foot operated speed system.
+Because of this, as delivered the wing does not conform to the EN 926.2 standard.
+Fully certified Mojo 5 risers are available for the Mojo PWR.
 Please consult with your dealer.